 For any DIY project, the best paint roller is a must.
-Whether you're painting your whole house from top to bottom or are simply giving the odd wall a fresh lick of paint, you’re going to need the right tools for the job.
+Whether you're painting your whole house from top to bottom or are giving your kitchen a refresh with the best kitchen paint, you’re going to need the right tools for the job.

 Paint brushes are great for smaller areas and getting that neat and tidy finish around the edges, but for the most part, using a good paint roller is the easiest way to get full and even coverage in the most efficient way.
 Our pick of the best paint rollers have been road-tested to ensure a smooth finish and easy application no matter what the DIY job in hand.